srushtii-m/srushtii-m.github.io/_pages/about.md

 ### A Deeper Dive into Data Science
 <p align="justify">
 Equipped with this real-world experience, I pivoted to data science.
-I really enjoy uncovering the patterns and stories that data tells us, and turn them into actionable insights.
-My toolkit includes advanced data analytics, machine learning and deep learning techniques, along with proficiency in Python, R, and SQL.
+I enjoy uncovering the patterns and stories that data tells us, and turn them into actionable insights.
+My toolkit includes advanced data analytics, machine learning, and deep learning techniques, along with proficiency in Python, R, and SQL.
 </p>